 What better opportunity to practice this than during the holidays?
-Just as you approach your yoga class or meditation practice with centered awareness, you can approach gift giving with an increased presence and attention on the activity itself.
+Just as you approach your yoga class or meditation practice with centered awareness, you can approach gift-giving with an increased presence and attention to the activity itself.

 How to Give an Amazing Gift

 - Exploring your whys behind giving the gift

 - Reconsidering your preconceived or habitual ways of giving

 As you slow down and consider the process of gift-giving, you can swap the stress and anxiety of purchasing the perfect present for the true pleasure of generosity.

 During the holiday season, there are many demands on your energy and time.
 When you are giving to everyone except yourself, your gifts may spread care to others, but fail to nurture your needs.

 The best gift you can give your loved ones is the gift of your healthiest and most nurtured self.